nokia/danm/user-guide.md

 - Generic MACVLAN CNI from the CNI plugins example repository [MACVLAN CNI plugin](https://github.com/containernetworking/plugins/blob/master/plugins/main/macvlan/macvlan.go )
 	- Set the "NetworkType" parameter to value "macvlan" to use this backend

-No separate configuration needs to be provided to DANM when it connects Pods to networks, if the network is backed by a CNI plugin with dynamic integration level.
-Everything happens automatically purely based on the network manifest!
+No separate configuration file is required when DANM connects Pods to such networks, everything happens automatically purely based on the network manifest!

 When network management is delegated to CNI plugins with static integration level; DANM first reads their configuration from the configured CNI config directory.
 The directory can be configured via setting the "CNI_CONF_DIR" environment variable in DANM CNI's context (be it in the host namespace, or inside a Kubelet container).
 Default value is "/etc/cni/net.d".